 Due to my own choosing, I took some lessons at this time on the clavier, which I was not required to learn, from a relative of mine, the organist Kiesewetter.
 Through his instruction I laid the first groundwork for understanding harmony, and probably first received the desire to learn composition.

 At the completion of his apprenticeship Quantz was proficient on most of the principal string instruments, the oboe and trumpet.
 He hoped to get a position in Dresden or Berlin as ‘I believed I could hear much more beautiful music there, and learn much more, than I could in Merseburg.’

 In 1714 he had the opportunity to go to Pirna (a town in Saxony near Dresden) to fill in for a sick journeyman under the direction of town-musician Schalle.

 During this period in Pirna I saw Vivaldi’s violin concertos for the first time.
 As they represented a completely new way of composing music they impressed me not a little.
 I did not fail to supply myself with quite a number of them.
 The splendid ritornellos of Vivaldi served as excellent examples in the future.

-Quantz accepted an invitation to join the town band in Dresden, the capital of Saxony and one of the most important artistic centres in Europe, in March 1716, thus fulfilling the hope he had expressed at the completion of his apprenticeship.
+In March 1716 Quantz accepted an invitation to join the town band in Dresden, the capital of Saxony and one of the most important artistic centres in Europe.
 He makes some telling observations about the music at the Royal court: